 Successful Instructors can be healthcare professionals, first responders, or community members.
 Many of our 400,000 plus Instructors enjoy careers in nursing EMS, education, health and fitness, and corporate safety.

 |AHA Instructors have an important job.
 Their responsibilities include:|

 - Be accepted by a local AHA Training Center before enrolling in an Instructor Course and have a completed Instructor Candidate Application on file with that Training Center.

 - Have current AHA provider status in the discipline for that Instructor Course and be proficient in all the skills of that discipline.
-Disciplines include Heartsaver®, BLS, PEARS®, PALS, ACLS and ACLS EP.
+Fields include Heartsaver®, BLS, PEARS®, PALS, ACLS, and ACLS EP.

 - Successfully be monitored teaching your first course within six months of completing the discipline-specific classroom Instructor Course.
 Training Center Coordinators may require additional monitoring.

 You will have access to the most current emergency cardiovascular care science, course updates, training resources, and tools through the online AHA Instructor Network.
 You will also be able to list your classes on the AHA’s CPR.Heart.org website to reach more students.